Maternal Mental Health Conditions and Statistics: An Overview

 Social: The childbearing years often include changes in jobs, homes, and finances that can add stress.
 External factors, such as isolation during the COVID-19 pandemic, can add to or increase feelings of anxiety or depression.
 [27]

-Consequences of Untreated MMH Conditions
+Consequences of Untreated Maternal Mental Health Conditions

 On Mothers